MissVeronica/um-visitors/README.md

 ## Updates
 1. Version 1.1.0 Code improvements
 2. Version 1.2.0 Reduced info in UM Dashboard.
-New shortcode [dashboard]
+New shortcode [vv_dashboard]

 ## Installation
 1. Install by downloading the plugin ZIP file and install as a new Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.